oliver-sildmae/ga-capstone-predicting-song-genres/README.md

 These two datasets were be merged, and various modelling techniques have been employed to try and make accurate genre predictions based on string input (lyrics).

+If you want to put one of the final models to test, find some lyrics and head over to http://ec2-52-14-243-207.us-east-2.compute.amazonaws.com/ !

 - - - -
 #### Files in this repo:
 * capstone_summary.ipynb - A high-level executive summary detailing the data used and various results achieved (currently being written)